Blog

 Disadvantages of Terrace Farming:

-Although terrace farming has many benefits for farmers, there are also many disadvantages.
+Although terraced farming has many benefits for farmers, there are also many disadvantages.
 Farmers spend a lot of money and effort to build terraces, and maintaining them every season requires extra labor.
 Heavy rains can sometimes damage the walls and cause landslides, which makes the land unsafe.
 In some areas, waterlogging also reduces soil fertility.
 These difficulties show that while terrace farming is useful, it is not always easy or affordable for every farmer.

 What Is The Purpose Of Terracing?